 MDF is used in many non-structural applications in buildings, including:

-- MDF Flooring: MDF can be used as a substrate material above rough concrete slabs for levelling.
-Veneered and laminated MDF boards can also be used for flooring, although these are not ideal for exterior and wet spaces like bathrooms.
+- MDF Flooring: These boards can be used as a substrate material above rough concrete slabs for levelling.
+Veneered and laminated boards can also be used for flooring, although these are not ideal for exterior and wet spaces like bathrooms.

 - MDF Doors: Since it can be easily cut and machined to produce diverse patterns with additional elements like trimmings, a painted MDF board is an ideal material for doors.
 It is also a much cheaper alternative to solid wood doors.

-- Acoustic Insulation: While it cannot absorb sound, MDF can block sound waves.
+- Acoustic Insulation: While it cannot absorb sound, this material can block sound waves.
 Often, materials like rockwool and foam (which have good acoustic absorption properties) are fixed to MDF boards to create soundproof spaces.

-- Furniture: Tables, chairs, bookshelves, kitchen cabinets and other storage units can be made with MDF.
+- Furniture: Tables, chairs, bookshelves, kitchen cabinets and other storage units can be made with these boards.
 Laminates or veneers produce a natural wood aesthetic in these furniture pieces.

-- Decorative Elements: MDF is often used to make decorative features like wainscoting, shelves and mouldings on interior surfaces.
+- Decorative Elements: The material is often used to make decorative features like wainscoting, shelves and mouldings on interior surfaces.

 Limitations of MDF Wood